LeonardoRamos/java-generic-rest-api/README.md

 # Java-Generic-Rest-Api

 API Rest developed using *Java*.
-Its purpose is to serve as a POC of https://github.com/LeonardoRamos/generic-rest-core-lib to make it easier to provide and serve data from any API that uses it as a framework.
+Its purpose is to serve as a POC of https://github.com/LeonardoRamos/generic-rest-core-lib to make it easier to provide and serve data with JPA from any API that uses it as a framework.

 ## Setting up